 This rectangular or square-shaped dessert is perfect for Halloween, Thanksgiving, Christmas, or anytime in fall.
 Its extravagant side will attract all eyes.

-Obviously, these vegan pumpkin brownies won't be the dreary brownies you see on the tables during these celebrations.
+Obviously, these healthy pumpkin brownies won't be the dreary brownies you see on the tables during these celebrations.

 The best part?
 They're simple to make.
 You combine the dry ingredients with the wet ingredients, spread your dough, and forge pumpkin cream swirls in it.